 During September 2018, the Company started construction of the Antapata electrical substation near the town of Macusani, the nearest sizeable town to the Corani Project, located on the Interoceanic Highway approximately 30 kilometers directly east of Corani (approximately 64 kilometers by road).
-A purchase order for the transformer in the amount of \$0.5 million was placed on October 16, 2018 and delivery on site is expected in August 2019.
+The transformer ordered on October 16, 2018 was delivered to the substation site on August 7, 2019.
+Infrastructure work, including a perimeter wall, footings, concrete platforms, and cable ducting is approximately 40% complete.
 This substation will be used to direct electricity to a future power line that will supply the Corani Project and to provide a consistent power supply to the residents of Macusani, who experience regular power brownouts.
-The Company began substation construction activities during September 2018.